Philadelphia Disability (SSDI) Lawyer

 When you review SSDI application requirements, the amount of medical information requested is typically overwhelming.
 A qualified attorney can guide you through this process effectively.
 The landmark Supreme Court decision Sullivan v.
 Zabel (1990) enunciated the legal standard for evaluating Social Security disability claims.
 Accordingly, your Social Security disability application typically goes through a detailed review that must meet the following five conditions:

 “Substantial Gainful Activity”

 Usually, you cannot be employed, and your income cannot exceed certain guidelines.
 Your application should provide your current sources of income, bank statements, and other financial information explaining how you have supported yourself since the onset of the disability.
-As of 2019, if your monthly income exceeds $1,220, your application may be unsuccessful.
+As of 2020, if your monthly income exceeds $1,260, your application may be unsuccessful.
+An exception occurs if the person applying for the disability benefits is blind.
+In this case, the blind person is permitted to have a monthly income not exceeding $2,110 per month and still qualify for SSDI.
 Your attorney can explain this requirement in greater detail.

 Having an Impairment that Disables You from Working

 The symptoms of your impairment are such that it’s clear you cannot hold a job.
 A qualified attorney can go through your medical information to help you determine if you meet the requirements of a disabling condition based on the symptoms you experience.

 Your condition doesn’t have to meet the requirements of an automatic disability.
 However, your impairment must be listed under Social Security laws and regulations.
 Your medical documentation must also provide strong support for the existence of that impairment.
 With the assistance of an experienced disability attorney, you can provide the information needed for this aspect of your claim.